-The constitutional protections against double jeopardy are meant to prevent repeat prosecutions or punishments for the "same offense."
-Generally, the state or federal government may not charge you a second time for the same offense if the first case has been adjudicated (meaning it has reached a conclusion, such as a verdict).
-This may sound fairly straightforward, but what does -- and doesn't -- constitute the same offense isn't always as obvious as it may seem.
+The constitutional protection against double jeopardy prevents repeat prosecutions or punishments for the same offense.
+Generally, the state or federal government may not charge you again for the same offense if the first case was adjudicated.
+"The same offense" may sound fairly straightforward, but what constitutes the same offense is not always as apparent as it may seem.

-The Blockburger Test: Does Each Offense Require a Fact the Other Does Not?
+Does Each Offense Require a Fact the Other Does Not?

 Beyond Blockburger: Collateral Estoppel and More